CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

 -------------------------------------------------------------------------------------
 Yes, the LDA classifier (:ref:`cosmo_classify_lda`) uses shrinkage / normalization.
 This classifier was already used in  :cite:`OWD+11`, where we wrote:

-'Because typically the number of voxels in selected regions was larger than the number of β-estimates from the GLM, the estimate of the covariance matrix is rank deficient.
+'Because typically the number of voxels in selected regions was larger than the number of beta-estimates from the GLM, the estimate of the covariance matrix is rank deficient.
 We therefore regularized the matrix by adding the identity matrix scaled by one percent of the mean of the diagonal elements.'

 Note that the regularization value of one percent is a parameter which can be adjusted in (:ref:`cosmo_classify_lda`).

 At some point some effort was put in supporting a fancier shrinkage method (:cite:`LW04`), but this implementation for CoSMoMVPA was not completed.
 Currently it has low priority as the currently used regularisation seems to work quite well, but Pull Requests with such a feature will definitely be considered.